 When I moved to a Boston suburb a few months ago, the first thing I did was looking for an Internet provider because I didn’t want to have any interruption in our work.
 I also used a T-Mobile’s hotspot at that time but it was too costly, especially when I watch movies or upload Youtube videos.
 I was interested in Verizon Fios because I had great experience with fiber-optic connection earlier, unfortunately, the service is not available in my area.

 After some research, I found out that Comcast’s Xfinity is the best option and I decided to give it a try.
 The plans start from $39 per month with free self-installation kit.
 I opted for the Performance Pro Internet which costs $49/month for the first year and it comes with the download speed of up to 200Mbps.
+The cost could come down to $39/month when you opt for Paperless Bill and Automatic Payments.
 There was not a mention of the upload speed on this page.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 The commission help keep the rest of my content free, so thank you!